 And lastly is the BASIC ROM (8K), which is Rev. C as mentioned above.

-Edit: The chip in the bottom right is the PIA (Peripheral Interface Adapter), which handles the joystick ports.
+The chip in the bottom right is the PIA (Peripheral Interface Adapter), which handles the joystick ports.

-This is a pretty straightforward design, overall.
+This is a pretty straightforward design, overall, and much simpler than the original Atari 800 internals.

 Apparently my 800XL is one of the many (most?) that do not have the chroma line hooked up for monitor output, at least based on my testing.
 I need to do more research to see what it would take to fix that.
 I’m not big on soldering, but if this is easy enough perhaps I’ll give it a try.
 If anyone has information on this they’d like to point me towards, I’d appreciate it.